-Can you imagine sitting in class at school, legs crossed, worrying about the fear of standing up in case of the humiliating judgement of something so natural.
+Can you imagine sitting in class at school, legs crossed, petrified to stand up in case of the humiliating judgement of something so natural.

 Most girls get their period between the ages of 8 and 17.
 This is a natural process which is nothing to be ashamed of but 70% of girls admitted in a study by Plan International UK that they have felt embarrassed buying sanitary products.

-These are necessities during this time of the month but can be very expensive, especially for young girls and families who are faced with financial struggles.
+These are necessities but can be very expensive, especially for young girls and families who are faced with financial struggles.

-Clegg Bamber is one of the co-founders of the national Red Box Project, which was set up to tackle the problem in schools.
-He said: “I think because there’s so much stigmatisation and taboo and it’s all sort of hush hush and no one mention the P word, it was a sort of suffer in silence issue.”
+Clegg Bamber is one of the co-founders of the national Red Box Project.
+He said: “I think because there’s so much stigmatisation and taboo and it’s all sort of hush hush and no one mentions the P word, it was a sort of a suffer in silence issue.”

-The Red Box is a discreet way for students to access all the necessities: pads, tampons, clean underwear and bags, so that girls can continue on with their day, not letting their period affect them.
+The Red Box is a discreet way for students to access all the necessities: pads, tampons, clean underwear and bags, so they can continue with their day, not letting their period affect them.

 “We step in to fill a gap that government funding isn’t doing at the moment.”